 Second, the Website Custom Audience should be based off of a page that the user will only see once.
 Ideally, this will be a “thank you” page for a conversion of some sort with no reason to return to that page.

 This is important because every time a user views that page, they trigger the start of the evergreen campaign.
 So if a user triggers the start of the campaign four days ago, they will progress to the fourth day of the campaign.
 But if they return to that trigger page, the campaign starts over.

-If you haven’t started doing this already, create Website Custom Audiences for the trigger page that you choose.
+If you haven’t started doing this already, create A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. for the trigger page that you choose.
 And create them with various durations, like this…

 - 180 Days